Honoka Hayashi

-Honoka Hayashi (林 穂之香, Hayashi Honoka) is a Japanese professional footballer who plays as a midfielder for Women's Super League club West Ham United and the Japan women's national team.
+Honoka Hayashi (林 穂之香, Hayashi Honoka) is a Japanese professional footballer who plays as a midfielder for Women's Super League club Everton and the Japan national team.

-A full international since 2019, she represented Japan at the 2020 Summer Olympics in Tokyo, Japan.
+A full international since 2019, she represented Japan at the 2023 FIFA World Cup and the 2020 Olympics.

 Early life

 Hayashi was born in Uji, just south of central Kyoto in Japan.
 She started playing football for Shinmei JSC Sports Boy Scouts at the age of five.
 As an eleven-year-old, she was invited to a national team camp for U12 players by the Japan Football Association.
 At the age of 15, Hayashi moved to Osaka and she started playing with Cerezo Osaka's U15 team.

 Club career

 Cerezo Osaka Sakai

 Hayashi begun her career with Cerezo Osaka Sakai in 2013 as they entered the second division Challenge League.
 She was appointed club captain in 2017 and led her club to promotion to the Nadeshiko League Division 1 by the end of the season and won the Division 2 Nadeshiko League Cup.